-Fort Benning is an Army Installation located outside Columbus, GA, which supports more than 120,000 Active Duty military, Family members, reserve component Soldiers, retirees, and Army civilian employees on a daily basis.
+Fort Benning is an Army Installation located outside Columbus, GA, which supports more than 120,000 Active Duty Military, Family Members, Reserve Component

+Soldiers, Retirees, and Army Civilian Employees on a daily basis (Figure 1-1).
 Fort Benning plays a pivotal role in supporting the Army's overarching mission by providing the institutional training of Infantry and Armor Soldiers and leaders, basic and advanced individual training of new enlistees, and functional training in special skills needed to support the operating forces.
+The Armor and Infantry Centers and Schools were consolidated at Fort Benning to create the Maneuver Center of Excellence (MCoE) for ground forces training and doctrine development.
 Additionally, Fort Benning serves as the home to numerous deployable Army and other tenant units.